wp-plugins/quran-radio/readme.txt

 === Quran Radio ===
 Contributors: EDC Team
 Donate link: http://www.edc.org.kw/ar/category/donate/?lang=en
-Tags: Quran, Radio, Radio station, translations of the Quran, player, languages Requires at least: 3.0
+Tags: Quran, Radio, Radio station, translations of the Quran, player, languages, EDC, MP3 Requires at least: 3.0
 Tested up to: 3.6
 Stable tag: 1.0

-Quran Radio Widget is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the meaning of the Quran.
+Quran Radio plugin is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the meaning of the Quran.

 == Description ==

-Quran Radio Widget is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the meaning of the Quran in more than 35 languages.
+Quran Radio plugin is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the meaning of the Quran in more than 35 languages, powered by EDC (e-Da`wah Committee.

 Major new features in Quran Radio 1.0 include: